  Control room operator

+Note: the list above shows the actors identified in clause 6.3.3, those that are relevant for the current use case are marked with the symbol X.

-Pre-conditions
+6.3.8.4 Pre-conditions

 The plant manufacturer or maintainer makes a QR code of the elevator visible (in and/or near the elevator).